DeepakMohanSingh/ng-loader/README.md

 ## Compatibility

-This is built for Angular versions 16 and above.
+This is built for Angular versions 16 and later.
 Install the latest version to stay updated with the latest designs and functionalities without any peer dependencies.

 ## Installation